 The 4th of July is a cherished tradition in America.
-Every summer, people gather all over the country to mark the anniversary of the day the Declaration of Independence was signed and America was born.
-It’s a birthday party that everyone attends for the country, which will turn 240 years old this year.
+Every summer, people gather all over the country to mark the anniversary of the day the Declaration of Independence was signed, and America was born.
+The fourth of July is a birthday party that everyone attends for our country.

-It’s never been easier to capture photos of big events like the 4th of July.
-Everyone’s got a phone in their pocket now or at the very least a small camera they can take everywhere.
+It’s never been easier to capture photos of significant events like the fourth of July.
+Everyone’s got a phone with a camera in their pocket now.
 What does this mean?
 It means that you’re just a click away from remembering your favorite moments of the day!

 You’ve probably heard of GoPro cameras — they’re the small cameras that adventurers and professional photographers use to get amazing shots outdoors.
 These are some of the best cameras to get underwater shots and come in handy for shooting spectacles like fireworks.

-The GoPro Hero4 Silver Edition is a newer generation camera that has a few interesting features.
-First, it can record 4K video, which is high-resolution, meaning that you will be able to record every moment of the 4th of July and see all the little details clearly.
+The GoPro Hero4 Silver Edition is a newer generation camera that has a few exciting features.
+First, it can record 4K video, which is high-resolution, meaning that you will be able to document every moment of the 4th of July and see all the little details clearly.

 Another feature is that for the first time, GoPro has introduced a touchscreen.
 This screen, which is only one and a half inches in size, allows you to interact with your settings, save and delete photos, fix focus and exposure, and more with just a few touches.

-This phone has great features, but the most important feature is that this camera has optical image stabilization.
+This phone has excellent features, but the most essential element is that this camera has optical image stabilization.
 This means that it’s now easier to get crisp and clear photos, even if the camera moves a little.
-That’s great if you’re trying to take photos of fireworks or your friends running around and because it’s a passive feature on the phone, you don’t even have to worry about setting this up.
+That’s great if you’re trying to take pictures of fireworks or your friends running around and because it’s a passive feature on the phone, you don’t even have to worry about setting this up.

 Other great features include the ability to record 4K video on the camera and the fact that the camera and its gallery now utilize 3D Touch — a feature that allows you to change settings and view the gallery within the camera without ever leaving the app.

-It’s a great phone for beginning photographers and people who like the ability to take high-resolution photos and share them instantly to social media.
+It’s an excellent phone for beginning photographers and people who like the ability to take high-resolution photos and share them instantly to social media.

 The Samsung Galaxy S7 is a marvel of a phone that happens to have one of the best cameras embedded into it.
 With 12-megapixel photos available in an instant, autofocus for photos taken on the go and bright captures even in the dimmest of places, the Galaxy S7 is in a class of its own.

 What sets this camera apart from others that you see in smartphones is the ability to enable preview mode, which allows you to instantly delete or share your captures right from the app.
-Now your friends can see what you’re up to on the 4th of July in the moment, with no need to switch in between apps.
+Now your friends can see what you’re up to on the 4th of July in real time, with no need to switch in between apps.

 This is a camera that lends itself to the moment, ensuring that every photo you take with it is clear, in focus, and lit with just the right amount of exposure.